 Ongoing progress in computer technology means that there is a steady need for more qualified computer professionals.
-The University of Waikato is recognised among the world’s best in computer science, with a top 200 ranking for the subject of Computer Science (QS subject rankings 2015), and offers the largest range of advanced computer science courses in New Zealand.
+The University of Waikato is recognised among the world’s best in computer science, and offers the largest range of advanced computer science courses in New Zealand.

 A major in Computer Science is flexible, allowing you to focus on a particular area, or to complete a more generalist major.
 The papers available are carefully designed to ensure you have a good mastery of a particular area of Computer Science and will equip you with the skills you need to succeed in your chosen career.